 how does the crawl benefit the houston area women’s center?

 HAWC is the Crawl’s official charity.
-All of the bars participating in the Crawl will donate a percentage of their gross sales during the Crawl to HAWC, which means that Crawlers will contribute to HAWC with every drink they buy.
-Also, the Houston Wave will donate $2 to HAWC for each rider they bring to the Crawl.
-Please visit HAWC’s own website to learn more about the services it provides to women in need, and to discover additional ways you can contribute to its mission.
+All of the bars participating in the Crawl will donate a portion of their sales during the Crawl to HAWC, which means that Crawlers will contribute to HAWC with every drink they buy.
+The Montrose Crawl has raised over $30,0000 total for HAWC over the years, and every penny of it has been put to good use.
+Please visit HAWC’s own website to learn more about the services it provides to women and children in need, and to discover additional ways you can contribute to its mission.

 can i bring my child to the crawl?